 An appeal is not a re-hearing and will not be granted based on a Respondent's disagreement with a decision; rather, an appeal is an administrative review of the investigation and hearing process to identify any procedural errors, consider newly discovered information, and/or assess the proportionality of sanctions.

 Instructions for submitting an appeal are included in all University decision letters.

 Summary of Appeal Process

-New information has been discovered that was not available or known to the appealing party during the investigation and could substantially impact the findings.
-If a student chooses not to attend a hearing, their testimony or documentary/tangible evidence may not be considered "new evidence" in an appeal.
+New information has been discovered that was not available or known to the appealing party during the student conduct process and the new information could substantially impact the findings (Note: If a student chooses not to attend a hearing, their testimony or documentary or tangible information may not be considered “new evidence” for the purpose of an appeal).

-The sanctions imposed were substantially disproportionate to the violation.
+The sanctions imposed were substantially disproportionate to the violation(s).